amin2plus/sub-link-using-worker/README.md

-just a simple cloudflare worker script that you can use for making for .json subscription link for using in sing-box application,
+just a simple cloudflare worker script that you can use for making .json subscription link for using on sing-box application,

 your subscription links would be like this: